5 Things Dog Owners Are Doing Wrong On Walks

 1. Leash your dog

 Putting your dog on a leash is the law… pretty much everywhere, and for good reason, too.
-There are about a million reasons why it’s a good idea, even if your dog is off-leash trained.
+There are about a million reasons why it’s a good idea, even if your dog is off-leash trained and is wearing a dog bark collar.

 KIDS: If you’re out on the street and have a big, friendly dog that loves kids of any size, your dog may get excited and bowl them over.
 Or the kid might freak out, which might make your dog freak out.
 Or, the kid could just be a little a-hole because that’s a thing, too, and who the hell knows what might happen.